JackScottAU/SNOCOM/README.md

 Input instruction: need a way to differentiate between nibble reads and word reads.
 Perhaps add an operand: if 0 then read 1 byte, discard top nibble and store bottom nibble if 1 then read whole word.
+Use z-mode flag to determine how much to write.

 Output = writes bytes.
 Bottom 8 of address are what to output.
-Top 3 are device (0 is tape, 1-6 are stdout).
+Uses Z-mode flag to determine which output device to use (Z set = typewriter, stdout)

 These two changes mean that programs restored from punch tape will need some changes in order to work... but they needed changes to work anyway.